copperwater/xNetHack/doc/xnh-changelog-7.0.md

   like a normal monster.
 - Allow specification of "waiting" on monsters in level file, which makes them wait until you're in visual range before moving.
+- Refactor mktrap()'s mazeflag argument into a general flags field, and add a flag that disables generating a spider on a web.
+Also allow specification of "no_spider_on_web" in a table-form des.trap() command that passes this flag.